mcrisc/lexdecomp/README.md

 ### 2. Semantic Matching and Decomposition

 #### Word Vectors
 Word embeddings will be required to run the decomposition.
-In this example, word2vec vectors pre-trained in Google News were used (available [ here](https://code.google.com/archive/p/word2vec/)).
+In this example, word2vec vectors pre-trained in Google News were used (available [here](https://code.google.com/archive/p/word2vec/)).

 The implementation requires vectors to be stored in two files: `<base-name>.voc` and `<base-name>.npy`, which are, respectively, the vocabulary and vector files.
 The vocabulary (`.voc`) should be a plain text file containing one word per line, while the vector file (`.npy`) should contain a NumPy matrix, where each line is the vector of the corresponding word in the vocabulary.

-#### Decompostion
+#### Decomposition
 Semantic matching and decomposition are executed as follows:

     $ python3 lexdecomp/decomp.py GoogleNews-vectors-300d.npy trec-qa/dev-filtered.txt dev-filtered.hdf5